 5. Dining Diversity

 If you’re a sushi fan, you’re in luck.
-Afternoon-long happy hours abound through-out the city mean which means cheap maki and inside-out rolls.
+Afternoon-long happy hours abound throughout the city which means cheap maki and inside-out rolls.
 But if sushi isn’t your thing, you’ll find whatever cuisine you fancy in Berlin, one of the most diverse cities in Europe.

 Indonesian, Thai, Japanese, Italian, Spanish, Ethiopian, Mexican; the only thing that might be hard to find is traditional German food!
 The best showcase of Berlin’s diversity is in the Kreuzberg neighbourhood.